I usually add 50-100 images for every single blog post I write.

 Irrelevant images can not only confuse readers but also dilute the overall impact of your content.

-And no, you don’t need studio-quality images.
+You don’t need studio-quality images.
 Those can cause more harm than good.
 If you use studio-quality images, your posts will easily look like ads.

 Consider this review of a disc golf disc with generic stock footage of the disc.